-- End of the comment -->get_header(); ?>

 If we can measure what’s actually happening in the way of risk, then we can make workplaces a safer place to be.”

-Starting with wearable technology to measure vibration, Jacqui and her team quickly realised that the data management, hosting and reporting they provided their clients, was a powerful health and safety tool that could also be usefully applied to other workplace risks.
+Starting with wearable dust monitoring technology to measure vibration, Jacqui and her team quickly realised that the data management, hosting and reporting they provided their clients, was a powerful health and safety tool that could also be usefully applied to other workplace risks.

 Rather than try to create new technology to measure a variety of risks, Reactec started to look for partners.
 Experts in their respective risk fields, whose work could be complemented by their data management technology.

 “We see Trolex as a leading expert in how to measure dust and what we’re doing is providing a platform that makes the dust data they collect easy to access and meaningful.

 “We take the data associated with a process so that your records don’t just look like a bunch of numbers, but they tell you about who was doing what and where.
 And as you build up more data, you can get more intelligence in terms of process and people and where you need to put in your biggest efforts to get safer environments.”

 With new dashboard integration and development soon to be rolled out to a live Trolex XD One Personal Dust Monitor client, things are moving fast.

 Complementary technology that gives the simple to use and easy to integrate Trolex XD One Personal Dust Monitor, and Reactec a fast-track route into the world of actionable dust monitoring intelligence.